A four week itinerary in Yucatán, Mexico

 Days 1 to 5 Holbox Island

-The trip takes about 45 minutes and it's really pleasant .
-We set up on the top deck so we could look at the scenery.
-I feel the breeze against our faces.
+In the daytime, ferries run every half hour.
+There are two ferry companies and the cost is 330 pesos per person.
+The trip takes about 45 minutes and it's really pleasant.
+We sat up on the top deck so we could look at the scenery and feel the breeze against our faces.

-Five days here was ideal for unwinding the flight.
+Five days here was ideal for unwinding after the flight.
 We did however explore too.
 The end of the island is an extensive nature reserve.

 They are mangroves too.
 We paid for a guided kayak tour along some of the glassy tributaries in the late afternoon.
 We paddled for around two hours and spotted all sorts of bird life as well as a lazy crocodile.

-There were small quantities on Holbox, but generally the beaches were pretty clean and the sand shimmering white.
+There were small quantities on Holbox, but generally the beaches were clean and the sand shimmering white.

 We swam late at night and saw amazing bio luminescence in the seawater.
 It literally sparkles as you wave your arms and legs around.